hschletz/Braintacle/README.txt

 6. Copy doc/database.ini to application/configs and adjust the settings.
    The sample configuration is set to OCSinventory's defaults.
+   This file should not be world-readable, only for your webserver.

 7. Braintacle requires MD5-hashed passwords.
 This is the default when creating an account or changing the password with OCSinventory console.
 If you are still